Corporate Responsibility - OUR NEVER-ENDING EXPEDITION

 PRODUCTS THAT LAST

+We design products that last.
 The core of Peak Performance is timeless design sewn in the best materials.
 Innovation and breaking new grounds is our reason for being.
 This means it’s not unusual for us to meet a parka from decades ago, or a pair of trousers that has hiked miles and miles all around the globe.
 It’s always a dear reunion.

 To make sure our garments have their natural place in your closet over time, they need the capacity to handle all adventures to come – endure seasons in both weather and fashion, be durable, withstand tear and physical challenges.
 By looking into every detail, cut, fabric, function and performance – we invent longevity.